awcodify/sysctl-theme/docs/roadmap.md

 ## Community Feedback

 We welcome your input on our roadmap!
-If there's a feature you'd like to see in Sysctl Theme, please:
+If there's a feature you'd like to see in Arsxy Theme, please:

 1. Check if it's already on the roadmap
-2. Submit a feature request on [GitHub Issues](https://github.com/yourusername/sysctl-theme/issues)
+2. Submit a feature request on [GitHub Issues](https://github.com/yourusername/arsxy-theme/issues)
 3. Consider contributing to the theme's development

-The roadmap is influenced by community feedback, so your input helps shape the future of Sysctl Theme.
+The roadmap is influenced by community feedback, so your input helps shape the future of Arsxy Theme.